First Nations Digital Inclusion

 Eligible applicants will be able to consider the proposed projects on the Project Noticeboard when developing their applications.

-It is important to note that posting on the Project Noticeboard does not guarantee that an application for funding for a project, or a project in the nominated location, will be submitted, or that funding will be allocated to the proposed project or location.
-However, it can help communities advise the industry of the opportunities for place-based, needs-based solutions in remote Australia, and demonstrate support for new proposals.
+It is important to note that posting on the Project Noticeboard does not guarantee that an application for a project listed on the Noticeboard will be submitted, or that funding will be allocated to the proposed project or location.
+However, it can help communities advise eligible applicants of the opportunities for place-based, needs-based solutions in remote Australia, and demonstrate support for new proposals.

-The Project Noticeboard will close approximately two weeks after the grant opportunity opens for applications in early 2025.
+The Project Noticeboard will close approximately two weeks after the grant opportunity opens for applications.
 This will allow eligible applicants time to consider advice provided through the Noticeboard and to engage with state or territory governments and communities on the development of proposals.

 First Nations Digital Support Hub and Network of Digital Mentors

-The First Nations Digital Support Hub will support digital ability and connectivity literacy for First Nations people and communities, helping them to have the skills to be online safely and effectively, and to understand which connectivity option is best for them.
-It will provide this support through online materials and resources, and a telephone support line.
-The Digital Support Hub has been provided with funding of $4 million (GST exclusive) over two years from 2024–25.
+The First Nations Digital Support Hub will support digital ability and connectivity literacy for First Nations people and communities, helping to develop the skills to be online safely and effectively, and to understand which connectivity option is best.
+It will provide this support through online materials and resources, and a national telephone support line.
+The Digital Support Hub has received funding of $4 million (GST exclusive) over two years from 2024–25.

 The First Nations Digital Support Hub will be delivered in conjunction with a network of digital mentors.
 The network of digital mentors has received funding of $18 million (GST exclusive) over three years from 2024–25 ($9 million funded by NIAA).